-Hi, Dr. Greene, I’m hoping that you can help me find some information on the subject of hemihypertrophy.
-Like I told you in chat, my darling daughter Jemma was diagnosed at the age of 4 months.
+Dr. Greene, I’m hoping that you can help me find some information on the subject of hemihypertrophy.
+My darling daughter Jemma was diagnosed at the age of 4 months.
 She is now 4 1/2 years old, and although I have found an on-line support group for it, most of the members don’t know much about it either.
 We live in Australia and there is very little information to be found.
 I seem to be the one teaching Jemma’s pediatrician about what little I do know.
 At the moment, Jemma’s discrepancy is at 4 cm, but just 2 months ago it was 2 cm.
 Since she has been diagnosed the discrepancy has remained fairly consistent before her most recent growth spurt.
 It has been a long and lonely journey for us (the doctors here don’t seem to want to put me in contact with other Hemi families…if there are any), so any information gives me the backup I need to deal with this on our own.
 Once again thank you for taking the time for me in the chat today and I look forward to hearing from you.
 Take Care

 Vonda (a.k.a.
 Potubby2) – Australia